KingPendragoon/FFXIVJobPrioGaolAutoMarker/README.md

 Please make sure that Default party sort is enabled in FF (Tank, Healer, DPS)
 ![alt text](https://github.com/KingPendragoon/FFXIVJobPrioGaolAutoMarker/blob/main/PartySortInGame.png?raw=true)

-In triggernometry it is configured under "Options > Edit Configuration > Final Fantasy XIV" that player list set to "Custom Order" Then Go through and make sure that your In Game Role Sort Settings and your Triggernometry Pary List Custo Order match 1 to 1.  ***If they do not then the auto markers will mark the wrong players***
+In triggernometry it is configured under "Options > Edit Configuration > Final Fantasy XIV" that player list set to `Custom Order`.
+Then Go through and make sure that your `In Game Role Sort Settings` and your Triggernometry Pary List Custom Order match 1 to 1.  ***If they do not then the auto markers will mark the wrong players***

  ![alt text](https://github.com/KingPendragoon/FFXIVJobPrioGaolAutoMarker/blob/main/PartyListTriggerStep1.png?raw=true)